siboehm/lleaves/README.md

 |Treelite   | 38.15ms | 414.15ms  | 2854.10ms  |
 |``lleaves``  | 5.90ms  | 56.96ms | 388.88ms |

+## Advanced usage
+To avoid any Python overhead during inference you can use `lleaves` as the compiler and link against the generated binary directly.
+For an example of how to do this see `benchmarks/c_bench/`.
+The function signature might change between major versions.

 ## Development
 ```bash
 conda env create